marchelleimanuel/project-cangkir/README.md

 - Copy the query given in sql file
 - Go to SQL tab in localhost/phpmyadmin/ then paste the query
 - Click Go
-- Run the application in Eclipse
+- Run the application in Eclipse IDE
 ```

 ## Demo